Arca (musician): Personal life

 Arca came out as non-binary in 2018, later adding that she identifies as a trans woman, and goes by she/her and it/its pronouns.
 As of 2022 Arca has stated on her Instagram bio that she also uses they/them pronouns.
-In 2020 she stated in an interview for Vice: "I see my gender identity as non-binary, and I identify as a trans Latina woman, and yet, I don't want to encourage anyone to think that my gayness has been banished.
+In 2020, she stated in an interview for Vice: "I see my gender identity as non-binary, and I identify as a trans Latina woman, and yet, I don't want to encourage anyone to think that my gayness has been banished.
 And when I talk about gayness, it's funny because I'm not thinking about who I'm attracted to.
 It's a form of cultural production that is individual and collective, which I don't ever want to renounce".
+In May 2023, Arca underwent facial feminization surgery.
+She commented on the surgery, by stating that she "feel[s] so free after [it], like a load was lifted from [her] chakras".

 Arca lived in London and resides in Barcelona as of 2018.
 She dated Daniel Sannwald, and later the Spanish multimedia artist Carlos Sáez, who has often collaborated in the realization of her projects.
-The song "Failed" is written about her relationship with the former while the song "Calor" chronicles her relationship with the latter.
+The song "Failed" is written about her relationship with Sannwald while the song "Calor" chronicles her relationship with Sáez.

+In 2022, Arca signed the Musicians For Palestine pledge, refusing to perform in Israel following the 2021 Israel–Palestine crisis.
+In September 2025, Arca joined the No Music For Genocide boycott to geo-block her music from all music streaming platforms in Israel in protest of the Gaza genocide.